Health and Safety

 If you’re meeting with a staff member, please enter through our staff entrance, located in our rear parking lot.

 When is the Museum Shop open?

-What are the Library hours, and do I need an appointment?
+What are the Libraries and Archives hours, and do I need an appointment?

 Does my admission to the Museum also give me access to Brooklyn Botanic Garden?